JureVojska/SudokuSolver/README.md

 | 2   8   6 | 3   1   4 | 9   7   5 |
 +---+---+---+---+---+---+---+---+---+

-Name of text file needs to be an argument.
+Name of a text file needs to be an argument.